the0neWhoKnocks/boilerplate.react.spa.full-server/README.md

 - Each `View` that's defined in `data.js` is responsible for loading it's own `data`.
 It does that by providing a static value, or via a function that returns a Promise.
-- `ViewHOC` will display a spinner if it's data isn't found in cache, otherwise it'll pass the data on to the `View` it was provided.
+- `AsyncChunk` will display a spinner if it's data isn't found in cache, otherwise it'll pass the data on to the `View` it was provided.
 - The `Main` component handles the SPA routing.
 So if you need to add routes that aren't defined in `navItems` for `header` or `footer`